Package Torello.HTML

 public static void r(java.util.Vector<HTMLNode> html, int[] posArr, HTMLNode n)

-This will replace each and every node indicated by'posArr'
+This will replace each and every node indicated by'posArr'with the exact same replacement node'n'.- Parameters:

 - Exact Method Body: